Whether you just want to do a small home renovation project or you’re constructing a building from scratch, you might need a construction permit.

 The permit applies to the property (not the owner), so it will be transferred to the new owner if you sell the property.

 They don’t need to do anything or apply for new permits unless they want to add to the property.

 12. What are the different types of commercial permits?

 There are a variety of different permits that allow a commercial property to be built, renovated, or added to.

 Here are the permits you may end up applying for:

 Commercial site new construction

 This permit is used for projects that will excavate, reinforce, and erect new buildings.

-This permit is required when installing a new roof.
+This permit is required when making major alterations to a building, such as installing a new roof.